eleda77/eleda77.github.io/docs/vocab_list.md

 **nugatory** - of no value or importance

-**numinous** - aving a strong religious or spiritual quality; indicating or suggesting the presence of a divinity
+**numinous** - having a strong religious or spiritual quality; indicating or suggesting the presence of a divinity

 **nuncle** - a person's uncle (archaic)
 ### O  {#header-title-15}